naofumi/apache/README.md

 1. Host static websites
 2. Use CGI scripts
-3. Host static assets (instead of hosting on S3)
+3. Asset server (instead of hosting on S3)

 ## Site features